I've been a KISS fan since '77, seen them live numerous times (in and out of makeup) and I'm a veteran of the KISS

 Trouble in Paradise

 Trouble was brewing between Gene Simmons and Paul Stanley as work on Animalize got underway.
-Lick It Up had raised KISS' public profile higher than it had been in a number of years, and Gene began using his renewed notoriety to pursue interests outside of KISS, like taking acting roles in movies and producing albums for other bands.
+Lick It Up had raised KISS' public profile higher than it had been in a number of years, and Gene began using his renewed notoriety to pursue interests outside of the band, like acting in movies and producing albums for other acts.
 Gene was busy filming the sci-fi movie Runaway with Tom Selleck in early '84, so his participation in the making of Animalize was minimal at best.
 As a result, the album practically became a Stanley solo project.
-In his book Face The Music: A Life Exposed, Paul says that in Gene's absence, he ended up taking on the bulk of the work on Animalize.
-Not only did Paul produce the album, he also supervised its cover artwork and design and did most of the interviews and promotion for it, too.
-Paul's frustration with Gene's apparent disinterest in KISS business would only increase as the decade progressed.
+In his book Face The Music: A Life Exposed, Paul says that in Gene's absence, he did the bulk of the work on Animalize, producing the album, supervising its cover artwork and design and doing most of the interviews and promotion for it.
+Paul's frustration with Gene's apparent disinterest in KISS business would only increase as the '80s progressed.